Get all the latest data for Mexico City

 Are zoning or building rules changing in Mexico City as of 2026?

-The single most important zoning discussion in Mexico City right now is a push to pause or tighten discretionary land-use changes until broader urban planning instruments are approved, which could make it even harder to add new housing supply in central areas.
+The most important zoning discussion in Mexico City right now is a legislative push to pause discretionary land-use changes ("cambios de uso de suelo") until a broader urban development plan is approved, which, if enacted, would make it even harder to add new housing supply in the most desirable central neighborhoods.

 Are foreign-buyer or mortgage rules changing in Mexico City as of 2026?